 In addition to Open Context, we actively contribute to several other collaborative initiatives, which are funded primarily by government and private foundation grants.
 Learn more about our other projects

 Twenty-first century research must make data sharing a regular part of scholarly life.
 Data sharing improves transparency, reduces duplication of effort, and opens new horizons for both public participation and large scale multidisciplinary inquiry.
 Our work is targeted at promoting greater breadth and depth of understanding through sharing the richly documented primary data collected by researchers in an accessible online format.
 Learn more

 The Alexandria Archive Institute's projects thrive in a growing ecosystem of Open Web initiatives aimed at promoting research and instruction.
 Our projects contribute to the vibrancy and growth of that ecosystem.
 We actively work to promote participation by students, researchers, and the public in building more open and inclusive approaches to understanding our origins and historical achievements.
 Learn more

 The AAI welcomes contributions of scholarly data, in-kind services, and financial donations.
-Visit this page to learn more about publishing data in Open Context or adding or linking content to another of the projects we support.
+Learn more about publishing data in Open Context or adding or linking content to another of the projects we support.
 Please also consider making a 100% tax-deductible gift to the AAI to support our ongoing programs or to help advance a specific project.
 Learn more